Connect to share and comment

 While most of Turkey’s internet censorship combats betting, pornography, and pedophilia, the country’s Information Technologies and Communications Authority has a long, and somewhat bizarre, list of banned keywords, including “sister-in-law,” “animals,” and “skirt.”
 More seriously, many leftist sites and news sites that are pro-Kurdish, a marginalized ethnic minority, are also blocked by the government.

-Okay, now things are getting real.
-In recent weeks, Erdogan passed legislation that threatens some personal rights of Turkish citizens.
-Erdogan's administration recently warned citizens against public displays of affection.
-Another hot-button issue is his move to make alcohol and advertisements for alcohol illegal in many places, causing some demonstrators in the last few days to raise cans of beer in protest.
-Why is Erdogan making these moves?
-He said, “I want them to know that I want these [restrictions] for the sake of their health.”
-Others suspect the prime minister is attempting to impose his conservative Islamic values on the population as a whole.
+Last year's protests erupted after Erdogan passed legislation that threatened some personal rights of Turkish citizens.
+Erdogan's administration warned citizens against public displays of affection.
+Another hot-button issue was his move to make alcohol and advertisements for alcohol illegal in many places, causing some demonstrators to raise cans of beer in protest.
+Erdogan justified the controversial restrictions as protecting the health of Turks.
+But many suspected the prime minister was attempting to impose his conservative Islamic values on the population as a whole.

 The Kurds have long been relegated to the periphery of Turkey’s history.
 At first glance, Erdogan has done well by the Kurds.
-When he came to power a decade ago, he did something that no previous Turkish prime minister has ever done before — he acknowledge the existence of the Kurdish problem.
-This radical break from traditional Turkish policy was met with praise from Western observers, culminating in the recent announcement of a ceasefire and peace agreement in the Kurdish south.
-But critics say that Erdogan’s government is not all that it seems.
-The Economist reports that membership in the Kurdistan Workers’ Party is still punishable by imprisonment, with thousands of sympathetic activists, journalists and students now behind bars.
+When he came to power more than a decade ago, he did something that no previous Turkish prime minister has ever done before — he acknowledge the existence of the Kurdish problem.
+This radical break from traditional Turkish policy was met with praise from Western observers, culminating last year's ceasefire and peace agreement in the Kurdish south, though this looks to be on the brink of collapse.
 The question remains as to what the future of Turkish Kurds will be under Erdogan’s leadership.